 We started off with market research to estimate demand and supply within this industry.
-Since it is a niche, many people have assumptions of it being a trend.
-However, we quickly realized the pop up industry has grown to 10 billion in sales and over 60% of customers have attended a pop up shop in the past year.
+Since it is a niche, many people have assumptions about it being a trend.
+However, we quickly realized the pop-up industry has grown to 10 billion in sales and over 60% of customers have attended a pop-up shop in the past year.
 Big brands have realized that large solutions don’t create intimacy.
 Online solutions aren’t personal.
-Hence, the pop up trend continues to grow in popularity.
+Hence, the pop-up trend continues to grow in popularity.

 Creating a unique experience for the consumer…

 According to a study that was done by EventBrite, 76% of people would rather spend money on an experience rather than an item.
 That’s what PopMark is bringing to retail.
 From celebrity pop up shops to weekend outdoor markets, every brand can benefit from creating a physical experience for their customers.
 Some brands create these experiences to test local new markets or launch a new product.
 Others use their pop up stores as a way to create a new marketing campaign and get feedback.

 Our business is set apart from temporary sharing locations (like Breather or WeWork) because of our focus on retail and experiences.
 As we tried to book our own pop-ups in the past, it was so difficult to find the right space for our idea.
 We’ve now created a platform that makes spaces such as “High Visibility” or “Outdoor” easy to locate in your city.
 It’s also pretty difficult to find landlords willing to rent spaces for short-term.
 We’ve been able to create a site where you can instantly connect and share your ideas with them.